The Garden Grazer

 This homemade Salsa Fresca recipe (Pico de Gallo) is so fresh and tasty!
 It's quick and easy to prepare, plus great on a variety of Mexican-inspired dishes.
 (Vegan, gluten-free, oil-free.)

-It works great as a refreshing condiment, appetizer, or dip served with tortilla chips.
+Enjoy it as a refreshing condiment, appetizer, or dip served with tortilla chips.
+I also love it on Mexican-inspired cuisine to give it that extra flavor and texture!

 Ingredients for Salsa Fresca

-• Fresh tomatoes: Be sure to use flavorful, ripe tomatoes in this recipe because that can make all the difference.
-Most often I use roma tomatoes or tomatoes on the vine depending on what's available.
-But cherry tomatoes or grape tomatoes could work for an even bolder, sweeter flavor.
+• Vine-ripened tomatoes: Be sure to use flavorful, ripe tomatoes in this recipe because that can make all the difference.
+Most often I use tomatoes on the vine, but roma tomatoes can also work depending on what's available.
+Cherry tomatoes or grape tomatoes could even work for a bolder, sweeter flavor if you prefer.

-• Onion: Most often I use white onion, but yellow onion or red onion works great too.
+• White onion: Most often I use white onion, but you can substitute yellow onion or red onion.

-• Jalapeno pepper: I find jalapenos can range in their spiciness level.
+• Jalapeño pepper: I find jalapeños can range in their spiciness level.
 To keep the salsa mild, I leave out the seeds and inner ribs.
-However you could completely omit the jalapeno or use poblano instead.
-If you like spiciness, feel free to use two jalapenos or even serrano pepper for more spice.
+However you could completely omit the jalapeño or use poblano instead.
+Or if you really like spiciness, feel free to use two jalapeños or even serrano peppers for more spice.

 • Fresh cilantro

 • Lime juice: Fresh lime juice works best.
-Feel free to adjust the amount to your liking.
+I like two tablespoons (which is about one lime) but adjust the amount to your liking.

-• Salt: Adding a bit of fine-grain salt to this recipe really helps bring out the flavors.
+• Salt: Adding some fine-grain salt really helps bring out the flavors.
+However use as much or as little as preferred.

 Storing

-For best flavor: You may serve the salsa right away, however it tastes bests after it marinates for 15-20 minutes.
-Or better yet, after chills in the fridge for a few hours or overnight.
+For best flavor: You can serve the salsa right away, however it tastes bests after it marinates for at least 15-20 minutes.
+Even better, let it chill in the fridge for a few hours or overnight!

 Serving

-This fresh salsa is so versatile and tasty on a wide variety of Mexican dishes.
-A few ideas for enjoyment include:
+This fresh salsa is so versatile and tasty on a wide variety of Mexican dishes!
+A few ideas include:

 • On Chickpea-Walnut Taco Crumbles